leonitousconforti/the-moby-effect/docs/modules/index.ts.md

 ## From "./Platforms.js"

-Http, https, ssh, and unix socket connection agents for all platforms.
+Http client layers for all platforms.

 **Signature**